plaidml/plaidml/README.md

 ### Plaidvision and Plaidbench

+We've developed two open source projects:

+  * [plaidvision](https://github.com/vertexai/plaidvision) provides a simple shell for developing vision applications using your webcam
+  * [plaidbench](https://github.com/vertexai/plaidbench) is a performance testing suite designed to help users compare the performance of different cards and different frameworks

 **PRE-RELEASE USERS: plaidvision and plaidbench are included in the release tarball.**

-We've developed two open source projects:

-  * [Plaidvision](https://github.com/vertexai/plaidvision) provides a simple shell for developing vision applications using your webcam
-  * [Plaidbench](https://github.com/vertexai/plaidbench) is a performance testing suite designed to help users compare the performance of different cards and different frameworks

 ### Hello VGG
 One of the great things about keras is how easy it is to play with state-of-the-art networks.
 Here's all the code you